Bunshock/job-scrapper/README.md

 - Make the app usable in any job-search related website.
 - Implement profiles, so you don't have to load the website and keywords every time you run the app.
 - Be able to decide if the keywords should be looked for only in the job's title, or both in the title and the description.
+- Input location manually, or select from a group of pre-defined locations.